The Black Isle Partnership was created to further the interests of residents and businesses of the Black Isle.

 Since April 2020 The Black Isle Partnership has been a Community Anchor Organisation for distributing Scottish Government Covid Funding across the Black Isle.
 This has led to regular meetings of the Black Isle Partnership Strategic Partnership for which the Minutes of the Meetings are available here.

-From 2015, the primary activity of the Black Isle Partnership (BIP} was related to developing tourism on the Black Isle with the hosting of The Black Isle Tourism Team.
+From 2015, hosting The Black Isle Tourism Team was the primary activity of the Black Isle Partnership.
 The Black Isle Tourism Team ran networking meetings for its members, attended regional and Scotland-wide gatherings, published a series of general and detailed maps and developed a brand image for the Black Isle with its strapline “Savour the Unexpected” By the end of 2019 the tourism team had launched its Slow Tourism strategy with the aim of helping businesses become more resilient (less dependent on seasonal and 'passing' trade) and strengthening ties with communities – and embedding tourism in the remit of the Community Councils.
 The strategy also included exploration of a BID-style arrangement to make managing tourism through a paid officer more sustainable.

 In response to the CoVid pandemic, The Black Isle Partnership has taken the role of a "Community Anchor Organization" for delivering the Scottish Government's Covid-19 response for communities on the Black Isle.
 BIP became the impartial channel for ensuring government funds were equably distributed across the Black Isle.
 In so doing, the Black Isle Partnership has brought together through regular Zoom meetings the disparate Community Councils for the good of all the communities.